sanketekka/blossoms-2018-website/README.md

 # blossoms-2018-website
-The official Blossoms fest website made for the College
+This is the official Blossoms 2018 website I created for my college fest.
+Open the index.html to go to the home page.
+The rest of the webpages are interlinked.